vertigojones/image-editor/README.md

 - Local storage persistence for edits
 - Session-based return-to-gallery page memory

+To view a deployed version of the app please head [here](https://owen-liversidge-image-editor.netlify.app/)

 ## Technical Decisions

 - **Next.js App Router** used for modern routing and layout patterns.